tyronyiu/Uni/GLO375/2019-02-11-Property_Rights.md

 Paternalism defends its view with the argumentation, that individuals do not know what is best, considering their view is individuals and not collectivistic.

+**There is a general presumption against paternalism**.
 There are a few situations that defend paternalistic government intervention.
 Such is a siuation revolving around *children*, questions about the responsibility of the children.
 E.g. girls having to wear skirts for school.
 Another situation is people that do stupid things or parents taking their children out of school for vacation, but the school requiring the children to be there.
 E.g. buying a house without earthquake insurance in an area notorious for earthquakes to occur.
 This is a situation in which *the government cannot easily commit itself to refrain from helping individuals who made poor decisions*.